massanoori/THRotator-manual/docs/pages/usage.rst

 Finally, ``Offset`` can be used to adjust vertical position.

 Since Th14, you can additionally choose 960x720 and 1280x720 resolutions.
-In that case, specify position, width, and height in the coordinate scaled to 640x480.
+In these resolutions, specify position, width, and height in the coordinate scaled to 640x480.

 3. Rotation angle
 -----------------------